isgsa/isgsa.github.io/docs/resources/orientation.md

 ## Useful Websites

 * [StudentCenter](https://studentcenter.cornell.edu/)
   You probably already know this one.
-It is the most accurate and up-to-date source of relevant information with regard to your formal status in the university.
+It is the most accurate and up-to-date source of relevant information concerning your formal status in the university.
 * [StudentEssentials](https://studentessentials.cornell.edu/)
   Cornell's more global version of this site.
 * [Cornell Workday](https://hr.cornell.edu/workday)